-Stasher has around 19 locations, and many of them are located in inner suburbs, which is handy if you’re staying outside the CBD.
+Stasher has more than 20 locations, and many of them are located in inner suburbs, which is handy if you’re staying outside the CBD.

-Both companies operate in the same way as Bounce: you book online and receive the address once your booking has been confirmed.
+Like Bounce, you book online and receive the luggage storage location address once your booking has been confirmed.

 Southern Cross Station luggage storage

 There are also luggage lockers within the station itself.
-Lockers are of varying sizes and start at $6 for three hours.
+The Southern Cross Station lockers are of varying sizes and start at $10 for three hours.